AlexBaranowski/bash-bushido-book/chapters/07-bash-history.md

 exit
 ```

-## Getting the 10 most popular commands.
+## Getting the 10 most popular commands
 To get the 10 most frequently used commands you can use the following
 one-liner.
 ```bash